Travel

 • proof of payment.

-2 – Travelers who don’t have an itemized receipt must choose the missing receipt affidavit option for that expense.
-A missing receipt affidavit cannot be used for lodging, airfare, or rental vehicles.
+1a – If a traveler doesn’t have sufficient documentation, they must choose the missing receipt affidavit option for that expense.
+A missing receipt affidavit can’t be used for lodging, airfare, or rental vehicles.

-3 – Travelers must write a business purpose for each expense in their reimbursement request.
-Travelers must describe why they paid for an expense and how it is related to state business.
+2Business purpose: Travelers must write a business purpose for each expense in their reimbursement request.
+Travelers must describe why they paid for the expense and how it’s related to state business.

-4a Travel itinerary: If travelers took a flight, stayed overnight in a hotel, or drove an out-of-state rental car, they must attach their travel itinerary to the reimbursement request.
+3 Travel itinerary: If travelers took a flight, stayed overnight in a hotel, or drove an out-of-state rental car, they must attach the travel itinerary to their reimbursement request.

-4d Registration materials: If travelers attended a seminar, conference, convention, or training, they must attach registration materials to their reimbursement request.
-The materials must show the following information: the registration cost, dates, location, schedule, conference hotel and rates, and provided meals.
+6 Registration materials: If travelers attended a seminar, conference, convention, or training, they must attach registration materials to their reimbursement request.
+The materials must show the following information:

 C – Expenses not eligible for reimbursement

-1 – All expenses must have a valid business purpose.
-The state does not reimburse the following expenses:
+1 – The state does not reimburse the following expenses:

-• Prepaid fuel or refueling charges required by the rental company for rental cars,
+• Prepaid fuel or refueling charges for rental cars;

-• Commuting mileage between the traveler’s home and primary work location,
+• Commuting mileage between the traveler’s home and primary work location; and

 • Any expenses for or on behalf of family members, friends, relatives, acquaintances, or other travel companions.